William Bross: Biography

 When the Republican Party formed in 1854, Bross became a public speaker on behalf of the cause.
 He gave the first public endorsement of John C. Frémont for President in the West, speaking at Dearborn Park the night he was nominated.
 Bross toured southern Illinois, generally a pro-slavery area, to extoll the virtues of Frémont.
 While at the former State House in Vandalia, Illinois, he became acquainted with fellow Frémont campaigner Abraham Lincoln and the two would often speak at the same engagements.

-In 1855, Bross was elected to the Chicago City Council, serving for two years.
+In 1857, Bross was elected to the Chicago City Council, and represented the 1st ward until 1859.
 The Democratic Press struggled financially after the Panic of 1857.
 On July 1, 1858, the paper was merged into the Tribune, creating The Press and Tribune.
 Bross advocated for Abraham Lincoln for President following his nomination.
 Following the outbreak of the Civil War, in 1863 Bross helped to raise the 29th Regiment, United States Colored Infantry.
 It was commanded by one of his brothers, Col. John A. Bross, who was killed on July 30, 1864, during the Siege of Petersburg.

 Bross's support of Lincoln helped him to gain nomination as the Republican candidate for Lieutenant Governor of Illinois under Richard J. Oglesby.
 He traveled with Speaker of the United States House of Representatives Schuyler Colfax in 1865 to examine the path west to California. two years later he traveled to Europe with his daughter.